cmu-hgc-mac/wirebonder_gui/geometries/README.md

 ## Legend for `pad_to_channel_mapping.csv`
 (Ignore ASIC and Channel cols; may be left blank)

 Positive pad numbers correspond to a chip+channel combination.

 The negative numbers do not have any physical meaning and are for bookkeeping.
 Negative numbers smaller than `-12` are guardrail bonds and lie on the perimeter.
 Other negative numbered pads are mousebites.
+In the GUI, there are represented with letters that correspond to the `abs(negnum)`.
+For example, `D` on the GUI is `-4` in the data and code.

 `Channeltype == 0` is full hexagon,
 `Channeltype == 1` is outside and circular and has a negative PAD value,